awsdocs/aws-resource-groups-user-guide/doc_source/security_iam_service-with-iam.md

 "Resource": "*"
 ```

 Some Resource Groups API actions can involve multiple resources\.
-For example, `DeleteGroup` deletes groups, so an IAM user must have permissions to delete a specific group or all groups\.
+For example, `DeleteGroup` deletes groups, so a calling principal must have permissions to delete a specific group or all groups\.
 To specify multiple resources in a single statement, separate the ARNs with commas\.

 ```
 "Resource": [
   "resource1",
   "resource2"
+]
 ```

 To see a list of Resource Groups resource types and their ARNs, and learn with which actions you can specify the ARN of each resource, see [Actions, Resources, and Condition Keys for AWS Resource Groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_awsresourcegroups.html) in the *IAM User Guide*\.

-### Condition Keys<a name="security_iam_id-based-policies-conditionkeys"></a>
+### Condition keys<a name="security_iam_id-based-policies-conditionkeys"></a>

 Administrators can use AWS JSON policies to specify who has access to what\.
 That is, which **principal** can perform **actions** on what **resources**, and under what **conditions**\.